-When I'm meeting with a person in our community during a free of charge consultation offered by the Law Office of Bryan Fagan, PLLC I do my best to notice trends in questions that are asked of me.
-The reason I try to identify trends is because if one person asks me a question I will not think too much of it.
-When two, three, four or five people ask me a similar question over a short period of time I start to think that this is probably a very relevant question that is being asked of me.
+When I'm meeting with a person in our community during a free of charge consultation offered by the Law Office of Bryan Fagan, PLLC, I do my best to notice trends in questions that are asked of me.
+I try to identify trends because I will not overthink a question if one person asks me a question.
+When two, three, four, or five people ask me a similar question over a short period, I start to think that this is probably a very relevant question.

-You don't even need to be considering or wanting a divorce necessarily to ask these questions.
-Many of the persons who come in to talk to us don't want a divorce (at least at the moment).
-Some just want to know where the law stands in regard to an issue that is important to them and their family.
-Our attorneys are happy to answer these questions objectively without providing any inducement or encouragement to filing a divorce.
+You don't even need to consider or want a divorce necessarily to ask these questions.
+Many of the persons who come in to talk to us don't want a divorce (at least now).
+Some want to know where the law stands regarding a critical issue and their family.
+Our attorneys are happy to answer these questions objectively without inducing or encouraging them to file a divorce.

-With that said I would like to spend today's blog post discussing the topic of money and marriage.
-You can be in a marriage where you and your spouse have a great deal of wealth, or you could find yourselves on the other end of the spectrum with very little in the way of wealth and much more in the way of questions and uncertainty.
-I think the content in today's blog post is going to be able to help you understand more about the relationship between money and your marriage as well as how to protect yourself and your future should a divorce unfortunately be on the horizon.
+With that said, I would like to spend today's blog post discussing the topic of money and marriage.
+You can be in a marriage where you and your spouse have a great deal of wealth, or you could find yourselves on the other end of the spectrum with very little in the way of wealth and much more in the form of questions and uncertainty.
+I think the content in today's blog post will help you understand more about the relationship between money and your marriage and how to protect yourself and your future should a divorce, unfortunately, be on the horizon.

 How is property broken down in a marriage between jointly held and separately held property?

-Texas is one of the relatively few states in the United States that is a Community Property state.
-This means that all property that is owned between you and your spouse at the time of your divorce or death of one of the spouses is presumed to be owned by both you and your spouse.
+Texas is one of the relatively few states in the United States, a Community Property state.
+This means that all property owned between you and your spouse at the time of your divorce or the death of one of the spouses is presumed to be owned by both you and your spouse.
 This is what is known as community property.
 The other type of property is known as Separate Property.
-Separate property is that property which is owned by either you or your spouse separate from one another.
-This could be property owned outright before the time of your marriage or property that is acquired during the marriage by gift to one of you or through a will.
+Separate property is property owned by either you or your spouse, different from one another.
+This could be property owned outright before your marriage or property acquired by gift to one of you or through a will.

-Income that you and your spouse earn during the course of your marriage is more than likely community property.
-This is true whether you are the spouse who is the primary bread winner in the household or if you are a stay at home parent or spouse who has never worked outside the home a day in your life.
+The income you and your spouse earned during your marriage is more than likely community property.
+This is true whether you are the spouse who is the primary breadwinner in the household or if you are a stay-at-home parent or spouse who has never worked outside the home a day in your life.
 It does not matter if you deposit your paychecks into a bank account your spouse has no access to.
-This money is community property regardless if it ever comes into contact or is intermingled with your spouse's income.
+This money is community property regardless of whether it ever comes into contact or is intermingled with your spouse's income.

-The purchase of a house or business during the course of your marriage means that the home or business is likely to be considered community property as well.
+The purchase of a house or business during your marriage means that the home or business is likely to be considered community property as well.
 This is especially true if the home or business was purchased with community property income.
-If the home or business was purchased with separate property funds (say you inherited $250,000 from an uncle after he passed away) you had better have the paperwork that can trace the separate property income that was used to make the purchase.
+If the home or business was purchased with separate property funds (say you inherited $250,000 from an uncle after he passed away), you had better have the paperwork to trace the individual property income used to make the purchase.

-What would likely result from this situation is that the rent money would likely become community property because you had mixed it up with community income in your jointly held bank account.
+This situation would likely result in the rent money becoming community property because you had mixed it up with community income in your jointly held bank account.
 The building itself would likely remain your separate property, however.
 An issue can be made if you amend the title to the building from your name to both your and your spouse's names.

-Another interesting situation could develop if your spouse put a great deal of time and money into your building improving it and/or attempting to locate businesses to lease space in the building.
-If this were the case and you and your spouse were to get a divorce a judge may declare the building to be a part of the community estate, or in the alternative, may decide that your spouse is entitled to at least a reimbursement of the community funds utilized to improve the building.
+Another exciting situation could develop if your spouse put a great deal of time and money into your building, improving it and attempting to locate businesses to lease space in the building.
+Suppose this was the case and you and your spouse were to get a divorce.
+In that case, a judge may declare the building to be a part of the community estate, or in the alternative, may decide that your spouse is entitled to at least a reimbursement of the community funds utilized to improve the building.

 Types of co-owned property in Texas

-In Texas you and your spouse automatically own together any property that was purchased with community income during the course of your marriage.
+In Texas, you and your spouse automatically own any property purchased with community income during your marriage.
 Any income earned and ownership rights to the property are shared equally.
 It does not matter if you supplied all of the income used to purchase the property and your spouse supplied none.
-This may be self evident to an extent but I wanted to make this crystal clear before we go any further.
+This may be self-evident to an extent, but I wanted to make this crystal clear before we go any further.

-Debts and taxes- not so fun, but important to your marriage
+Debts and taxes- not so fun, but essential to your marriage

-Unfortunately, if you pay attention to the news you probably have come to learn that we as Americans love debt.
+Unfortunately, if you pay attention to the news, you probably have come to learn that we as Americans love debt.
 It doesn't appear that there is a lender out there that we don't want to take a loan from.
-Whatever the reasons why this is, I have received a number of questions about debt recently.
-We will discuss this topic in greater detail tomorrow but I at least wanted to introduce the topic today and talk about one question that I have received a number of times of late.
+Whatever this is, I have recently received several questions about debt.
+We will discuss this topic in greater detail tomorrow, but I wanted to introduce the issue today and talk about one question that I have received several times of late.

 Are you responsible for the debts of your spouse?

-Worried spouses have asked me recently whether or not they are responsible for the debts of their spouse that they have not seen any direct benefit from.
-The answer that I would give to you or anybody else that asked me this question would depend upon whether or not you co-signed the loan.
+Worried spouses have recently asked me whether or not they are responsible for their spouse's debts that they have not seen any direct benefit from.
+The answer that I would give to you or anybody else who asked me this question would depend on whether you co-signed the loan.